Kidney, Ureter, and Bladder Study

 Overview

-(Study type: X-ray, plain; related body system: Digestive and Urinary systems.)
+(Study type: X-ray, plain; related body system: Digestive and urinary systems.)

 A KUB x-ray examination provides information regarding the structure, size, and position of the abdominal organs; it also indicates whether there is any obstruction or abnormality of the abdomen caused by disease or congenital malformation.
 Calcifications of the renal calyces, renal pelvis, and any radiopaque calculi present in the urinary tract or surrounding organs may be visualized in addition to normal air and gas patterns within the intestinal tract.
 Perforation of the intestinal tract or an intestinal obstruction can be visualized on erect KUB images.
 KUB x-rays are among the first examinations done to diagnose intra-abdominal diseases such as intestinal obstruction, masses, tumors, ruptured organs, abnormal gas accumulation, and ascites.